When can Livi be used?

-You can book an appointment for your child if they are between the ages of 2 and 16.
+If you are using the NHS service, you can book an appointment for your child if they are between the ages of 2 and 16 years old.

 If it’s your first time booking an appointment for your child through the app, select ‘Book now’ and then select ‘My Child’.
 You will then have to fill in some basic information about your child and upload a picture of their birth certificate.
 This must be a full birth certificate which includes the names of both parents.
 After uploading the birth certificate, you will be prompted to fill in the symptom form for your child.